pypeit/PypeIt/doc/calibrations/slit_tracing.rst

 vertical line marking the cursor may not appear if the typical matplotlib zoom or pan buttons are active.

-Pressing the ``?`` key anywhere in the window will print the key bindings:
+Pressing the ``?`` key anywhere in the window will print the key bindings to the terminal window:

 .. code-block:: console